-A beautiful country located in the south of Europe; Portugal has several hidden destinations that can be best explored by car.
+A beautiful country located in the south of Europe; Portugal has several hidden destinations that can be best explored by car and it is a perfect destination because of a famous Portugal road trip that we are going to share.
 The country is well-known for its charismatic natural beauty and is home to one of the most stunning coastlines in Europe.

-If you are planning for a holiday to Portugal, it is advisable to rent a car and explore its hot-spots at your own pace.
-Olive oil and wine are the two most famous products of Portugal and the best way to taste and check them is to visit the vineyards and olive grove.
+If you are planning for a holiday to Portugal, it is advisable to rent a car in Portugal and explore its hot spots at your own pace.
+Olive oil and wine are the two most famous products of Portugal and the best way to taste and check them is to visit the vineyards and olive groves.
 Similarly, to enjoy the authentic cuisine of Portugal, it is recommended to drive to the interiors of various cities, rather than visiting the nearby restaurants.

 Renting a car in Portugal is easy.
-There are innumerable car rental companies online, so you can spend some time in comparing their rates and select the best one.
+There are innumerable car rental companies, all you need to do is to compare them and get the best price, and this is what we can do for you easily.
 Alternatively, there are numerous self-drive services available outside the airport, so you can book one instantly.

 Before you start preparing for your holiday, it is recommended to check out this guide on how to plan a road trip to Portugal.
 These driving tips will surely help you to plan a road trip to Portugal and make it a memorable one.

 A road trip to Portugal will definitely be one of the most satisfying holidays you will ever experience.
-So, make use of the aforesaid driving tips and have a wonderful time in this beautiful country.
+So, make use of our Portugal road trip 7 days itinerary and do not forget the aforesaid driving tips, and have a wonderful time in this beautiful country.